pyeventsourcing/eventsourcing/docs/topics/user_guide/example_application.rst

 the sequence to an evolving initial state.
 For the sake of simplicity in this example, we'll use an if-else block that can handle the three types of events published by the example entity.

+The mutator function ``mutate()`` below handles ``Created`` events by constructing an object.
+It handles ``AttributeChanged`` events by setting a value, and it handles ``Discarded`` events by marking the entity as discarded.
+Each handler increases the version of the entity, so that the version of the entity is always one bigger than the originator version of the last event that was applied.

 .. code:: python